 Being a small town, Salt Point does not have a public transit system used by locals to get to and from work.

-The citizens of Salt Point are slightly better educated than the national average of 21.84% for all cities and towns, with 23.64% of adults in Salt Point having a bachelor's degree or advanced degree.
+The education level of Salt Point citizens is a little higher than the average for US cities and towns: 23.64% of adults in Salt Point have at least a bachelor's degree.

 The per capita income in Salt Point in 2022 was $34,333, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $137,332 for a family of four.